 Dealing with legal issues and paying for legal services is inherently stressful, but law firms that purposefully strive to deliver an excellent experience will generally have happier clients.
 Clients who have had an overall positive experience working with your firm are more likely to reach out directly if there’s a payment issue rather than issuing a chargeback.

 Chargebacks are a breeze when you’re a Clio Manage customer.
 The payment operations team at Clio will help your law firm every step of the way, from supporting you with disputing the chargeback, to helping you respond in a timely manner, and submitting all the best evidence.

 Another key point is that a chargeback is not the same as an eCheck return.
 Electronic checks (eChecks) are electronic transfers of funds between bank accounts and another form of payment facilitated by Clio Payments.

-Unlike chargebacks, eCheck returns are not disputed or charged back to the firm.
+Unlike chargebacks, eCheck returns do not involve a merchant dispute resolution process.
 Instead, the funds are simply returned to the client. eCheck returns are generally done with transactions that are not authorized or have incomplete information.
 Since eCheck reversals cannot be challenged by the firm, the firm will have to directly contact the client to resolve the issue.

 Final notes on chargebacks

 Chargebacks may be a hassle, but they’re a solvable challenge and should not dissuade your firm from accepting online payments.
 Taking proactive steps to improve client communication and set up clear payment policies goes a long way towards reducing the chances of clients charging back transactions—but you can’t eliminate chargebacks entirely.

 Law firms can be prepared for client chargebacks by knowing how to effectively react.
 If your firm is a Clio Manage customer, Clio will help you respond to the dispute and provide the best evidence possible.